 The foundation offers walking, bike, boat, Segway, El, and bus tours to more than 80 architectural sites and environments in and around Chicago, led by nearly 450 trained and enthusiastic docents (all volunteers).
-I highly recommend taking at least one CAF tour while you’re in town—each one will help you look at (and appreciate) the city in a new way.
+I highly recommend taking at least one CAC tour while you’re in town—each one will help you look at (and appreciate) the city in a new way.
 Tours are available year-round but are scheduled less frequently in winter.

-One of the CAF’s most popular tours is the 1 1/2-hour Architecture River Cruise, which glides along both the north and the south branches of the Chicago River.
+One of the CAC’s most popular tours is the 1 1/2-hour Architecture River Cruise, which glides along both the north and the south branches of the Chicago River.
 Although you can see the same 50 or so buildings by foot, traveling by water lets you sit back and enjoy the buildings from a unique perspective.
 The excellent docents provide interesting historical details, as well as some fun facts.
 (David Letterman once called the busts of the nation’s retailing legends that face the Merchandise Mart the “Pez Hall of Fame.”)
 The docents do an applause-worthy job of making the cruise enjoyable for visitors with all levels of architectural knowledge.
 In addition to pointing out buildings—Marina City, the Civic Opera House, the Willis Tower—they approach the sites thematically, explaining, for example, how Chicagoans’ use of and attitudes toward the river have changed over time.

-In the summer (late May–mid Oct), cruises run on the hour or half hour (10am–5:30pm Mon–Thurs [7:30pm Thurs], from 9:30am–7:30pm, 9am–5:30pm Sat and 9am–7:30pm Sun); the cost is $38 per person.
+In the summer (late May–mid Oct), cruises run on the hour or half hour (check website for times); the cost is $44.48 per person ($49.48 cruise + CAC admission).
 The trips are popular in the summer, so I’d definitely purchase tickets in advance online if you’re hoping for a particular date or time.

 If you have a limited amount of time in Chicago and want to squeeze in a lot of sightseeing, try the Highlights by Bus tour, a 3 1/2-hour overview that covers the Loop, Hyde Park—including a visit to the interior of Frank Lloyd Wright’s Robie House—and the Gold Coast, plus several other historic districts.
-Tours start at 9:30am on Friday and Saturday year-round, with additional tours on Wednesdays and Sundays from April through October; tickets are $45 per person.
+Tours start at 9:30am on Saturdays (check website for exact dates and times); tickets are $55 per person.